 If a student thinks they might have COVID-19, they should contact Health Services at 312.499.4288 or email@example.com for assistance in identifying where they can be tested.
 Faculty and staff will need to coordinate their own testing through their own health providers or through public health testing facilities.

 If you have any of these emergency symptoms, please seek emergency medical care immediately:

 - Persistent pain or pressure in the chest

 - Bluish lips or face

 If you have symptoms consistent with COVID-19 or have tested positive for COVID-19, you should stay home or in your residence hall room except for essential reasons, such as seeking medical care.
 You should limit contact with others, keeping six feet away from everyone, even those with whom you live.
 You should stay home until you meet the Center for Disease Control and Prevention (CDC) criteria to be around others.
 More guidelines can be found here.

 If you have had close contact with someone known to have COVID-19, you should stay home for 14 days after your last contact.
 If someone in your household has tested positive for COVID-19, stay home until 14 days after your last contact with the person who is sick or 14 days after the person meets CDC criteria to end home isolation.
-If you have traveled abroad, you should stay home for 14 days from the time you returned.

 Report Cases of COVID-19